satanas/annotations/uvg/Annotations.md

 ## Lesson 5: Story and Games

 Lesson 5 addresses how narrative functions in games, which is both similar and different to how it functions in movies or television.

 Games as interactive playful objects is not the only way to understand games.
 Videogames can be interpreted as stories.

 Why theorist focus on narrative:

-1. Stories are essential to understanding our past and our present
+1. Stories are essential to understand our past and our present
 2. Academics have developed pretty comprehensive frameworks for understanding these structures and significative stories.
 Critical tools adapted to interpret videogames (structuralism, post-structuralism, deconstructionism).
 They see a videogame like a text
 3. Study videogames within institutions that may not see a videogame as an important object to study

 We study five important points in RPGs: